Khan/genqlient/README.md

 ### Tests

 `go test ./...` tests code generation.
 (This is run by GitHub Actions.)
 Most of the tests are snapshot-based; see `generate/generate_test.go`.

-`make example` rebuilds the example, and tests that everything wires up to a real API correctly.
-This is not currently included in `go test`, since it requires a token.

-TODO(benkraft): Figure out how to get GitHub Actions a token to run the example.
+If `GITHUB_TOKEN` is available in the environment, it also checks that the example returns the expected output when run against the real API.
+This is configured automatically in GitHub Actions, but you can also use a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with no scopes.

 ### Design